The CHIPS and Science Act's Ongoing Impact

 In these cases (and others), it’s clear that there is a need for component and IP provenance, along with geofencing, to reduce the likelihood of security breaches.
 More competitive and accessible domestic manufacturing can help solve this by keeping sensitive IP within the borders of the U.S.Back to top

-An SBOM will take the form of a hierarchical tree of components where each component includes the versioned implementation and important metadata that infer its state, license, compliance with standards, and other pieces of data.
+In particular, an Software Bill of Materials (SBOM) will take the form of a hierarchical tree of components where each component includes the versioned implementation and important metadata that infer its state, license, compliance with standards, and other pieces of data.
 This SBOM should be in machine-readable format for integration into development and test traceability methodologies.

 In short, the SBOM should be a complete manifest of the software delivered with the project and its current state.
 With the advent of IP-centric design practices in the semiconductor space, we have already seen widespread adoption of the hardware BOM (HBOM) that records the IP component versions that implement an SoC and material metadata.